nielsbasjes/yauaa/documentation/content/udf/Apache-Flink-Table.md

 </dependency>
 ```

-## IMPORTANT: Breaking API change
-In version 5.15 this function was rewritten and as a consequence the API has changed.

-The function now returns a `Map<String, String>` with all the requested values in one go.

 ## Syntax
 Assume you register this function under the name `ParseUserAgent`
 Then the generic usage in your SQL is